getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 Because Redash encrypts secret fields at rest in its internal database, if you change `REDASH_SECRET_KEY` you must also reencrypt these fields.
 Otherwise you will not be able to execute queries, modify your data sources, or even access the data source settings screen.

 {% callout danger %}
 Do not delete your `REDASH_SECRET_KEY` until you have finished re-encrypting secret fields.
-Without it your data sources may become unusable.
+Without it your data sources will become unusable.

 {% endcallout %}